Citizenship Attorney & Naturalization Lawyer in Houston

 - Ability to Sponsor Family Members for Immigration: U.S. citizens can sponsor their spouses, children, parents, and siblings for permanent residency with shorter waiting periods and higher priority than green card holders.

-- U.S. Passport and International Travel: U.S. citizens are entitled to a U.S. passport, which allows for visa-free travel to many countries and provides consular protection when abroad.
+- U.S. Passport & International Travel: U.S. citizens are entitled to a U.S. passport, which allows for visa-free travel to many countries and provides consular protection when abroad.

 - Federal Financial Aid for Education: U.S. citizens are eligible for federal financial aid for higher education, including grants, loans, and work-study programs, which may not be available to all permanent residents.